 We’ve seen this scam pulled by locals and foreigners as many foreigners who retire in Costa Rica become property managers or real estate agents (anyone can be one, there is no test or license needed).
 Their website looks legit and the pictures look good but you don’t see any reviews of them online anywhere else.
 When you arrive, the house doesn’t look the pictures at all, it’s dirty and none of the amenities described are there.
 You already sent the full amount and you can’t get a hold of the owner, just the local who lives on the property and doesn’t have access.

 Those situations can be a bit hard to see if it’s a scam or not since the website looks legit but that is why I recommend going through platforms like Airbnb or VRBO so you can read reviews and you have the platform to help you file complaints.
-Reviews are the one thing I go off of when I book vacation rentals and I prefer to use Airbnb.
+Reviews are the one thing I go off of when I book vacation rentals and I personally prefer to use Airbnb.
+I’ve never had any issues using Airbnb around the world for the past 8 years.
 If you want to book through the property management website, request a video call and see if they can show you the property through video.

 Another tip is to join the Facebook groups like Costa Rica Expats or Gringos in Costa Rica since many of those members can give recommendations for legit property managers and vacation rentals.
 If you’re looking for long term rentals, look up the “real estate and rentals” Facebook group of the place you’re going to.
 For example, the Tamarindo Rentals and Real Estate or Atenas Costa Rica Classifieds.

 Gas stations in Costa Rica all have attendants and you give your credit card to them for payment so it won’t be within viewing distance for a couple minutes.
-They should have portable credit card machines so ask them to run the card in front of you.
-If they don’t, I would stick your head out of the window or get out of the car to where they charge your card just so you can keep an eye on it.
+Always have an eye on your credit card so ask for the portable credit card machine or get out of the car and watch them charge it.

 Always cover your pin number when at an ATM and watch out for lurkers.
 Use the ATM only during the day and don’t accept anyone’s offer to help you use the ATM.
 All ATM’s have an English option.